BobRay/UpgradeMODX/readme.md

-UpgradeModx Extra for MODx Revolution
+UpgradeMODX Extra for MODx Revolution
 =======================================